dev-ay/LiveProject/README.md

 <br />

-*Note: The 4-digit number in front of each story is the associated work item number from the version control systems.
-I have listed the stories in the order in which I completed them or by context, so you will often notice the numbers being listed out of numeric order.*
+*Note: The 4-digit number in front of each story is the associated work item number from Azure DevOps.
+I have listed the stories by context or in the order in which I completed them.
+You will therefore notice the numbers regularly being listed out of numeric order.*

 *Note: Per request from end customer I will not be uploading source code files to my GitHub repository.
 However, I have permission to include code snippets and screenshots in this readme file.*